pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/Setup.md

 ### **STEP 6**: Set up shortcut to SQLDeveloper and import connections

--	Right click on the desktop and create a new launcher on the desktop
+-	Right click on the desktop and create a new launcher on the desktop.
+Enter the Name and Command:
+	- **Name:** `SqlDeveloper`
-	- `/u01/app/oracle/product/12.2.0/dbhome_1/sqldeveloper/sqldeveloper/bin/sqldeveloper`
+	- **Command:** `/u01/app/oracle/product/12.2.0/dbhome_1/sqldeveloper/sqldeveloper/bin/sqldeveloper`

 	![](images/setup/046.png)